Events, birthdays and anniversaries for 30 May

 1808: Napoleon Bonaparte annexed Tuscany.

 1842: John Francis fired a pistol at Queen Victoria as she was driving down Constitution Hill, London, with Prince Albert.
-Francis was seized by a policeman and convicted of high treason.
-A death sentence was commuted to transportation for life.
+Francis was seized by a policeman and was convicted of high treason.
+The death sentence was commuted to transportation for life.

 1904: Japanese forces occupied Dalmy (Darien) in Russia.